 - I have purchased SIM cards from Orange and Vodafone in Spain and Portugal.
 They run from €15-30 and include the SIM card itself (5-10€) plus a data/phone minutes package.
 Different carriers offer different packages but most have options for data and phone minutes/texting.
 I usually get as much data as I can afford and don’t care much if I have phone minutes.
 You can often recharge the card either online, if you can figure out the language, or at a store.
 Employees in larger cities are more likely to speak some English but be prepared to have google translate on your phone and explain what you want in their language.
 The salesperson will usually install the card for you and ensure it is working before you leave.
 Even with a local SIM card, I usually keep my phone on airplane mode when I’m not using it so I don’t accidentally use too much data due to automatic updates etc.

 - Plan your route from airport to accommodation before you leave.
-Most larger cities have direct access via metro or bus.
+Most larger cities have direct access from airport to downtown via metro or bus.
 It’s inexpensive and usually easy to use (unless you carry a lot of luggage with you).

 - If you have to walk from the metro to your accommodation, plan the route ahead of time and take screen shots of the map on your phone.
 Some apps will work offline but if you are tired and have been travelling for hours, you will be happy to have screenshots available in a pinch.

 - Don’t plan too much on your first day following an overseas plane ride – in fact, if you have the time, plan nothing more than a walk and meals and naps.
 We often like to take a Hop On Hop Off bus on the first day to get our bearings, learn about the local sights, and still be able to sit and relax.